setayeshtaherzadeh/ai-blockchain-review-paper-2025/README.md

 ## Abstract
-This paper reviews the integration of Artificial Intelligence and Blockchain technologies.
-It focuses on their combined potential to improve security, transparency, scalability, efficiency, and decision-making in digital systems.

-The study analyzes existing literature and shows that this integration has applications in areas such as supply chain management, financial services, data management, healthcare, and industrial systems.

-Despite these advantages, several challenges remain, including scalability limitations, system complexity, data integration issues, and implementation costs.
-The paper also discusses future trends and possible solutions for improving the adoption of these technologies.
+With the rapid growth of emerging technologies, the integration of artificial intelligence and blockchain has become one of the most attractive areas in digital transformation.
+This convergence offers unique opportunities to enhance security, transparency, scalability, and decision-making processes.
+Using a qualitative and analytical approach, this paper reviews fundamental concepts, key features, and scientific literature to explore the feasibility of combining these two technologies.
+The results show that this integration provides advantages such as increased trust, autonomy, and operational efficiency in smart systems, particularly in fields like supply chain, financial services, and data management.
+However, widespread implementation faces challenges such as scalability limitations, execution complexity, and operational costs.
+The study identifies potential solutions to overcome these challenges and proposes strategies to advance integration.
+This paper aims to increase accuracy by up to 90% and provide effective tools for researchers and policymakers.
+It concludes that the convergence of these technologies can pave the way for sustainable transformation in various industries, addressing challenges related to scalability and security, while requiring further research and standardization

 ## Conference / Publication
 Published in: International DeBlock Conference <br/>